8 Creative Ways To Use Turmeric In Your Diet

 This turmeric paste is super convenient and can be used in a variety of different ways.
 Combining turmeric, black pepper, ginger, cinnamon, and cardamom with coconut oil, you get a versatile anti-inflammatory paste.

-My favorite use is to add a couple scoops to some heated coconut milk to make Golden Milk, a traditional Indian beverage used for centuries to support health.
+My favorite use is to add a couple of scoops to some heated coconut milk to make Golden Milk, a traditional Indian beverage used for centuries to support health.

 You can also use it in stir-fries, soups & stews, on veggies, over eggs, or straight from the spoon!
 If you really like it, put it on anything you want!